-Deanna was in corporate insurance industry for 12 years and then became a 1099 consultant.
-Deciding she didn’t want to be tired to one revenue stream or one company, she decided to really explore curiosity.
+Deanna was in the corporate insurance industry for 12 years and then became a 1099 consultant.
+Deciding she didn’t want to be tired of one revenue stream or one company, she decided to really explore curiosity.
 From here she started two small businesses, a corporate health coach and a plant-based chef).

-During the last couple of years that she was in the insurance industry Deanna set out to dive into creativity, learn from like-minded women who were exploring their curiosity and taking action.
+During the last couple of years that she was in the insurance industry Deanna set out to dive into creativity, and learn from like-minded women who were exploring their curiosity and taking action.
 This led her to begin her podcast, Lean Into Curiosity Podcast.

 Every business has a set of core values and those values came from a person, a leader within the organization.

 Start with applying values to little decisions in your life.
-This will filter into the major, life changing decisions you have to make.
+This will filter into the major, life-changing decisions you have to make.

 As you change, reevaluate your values and what’s driving you to make decisions.

 Identifying Your Values